Jamestown started as a fort, placed on an island without permission from the current inhabitants

 Source: National Park Service, Jamestown - Sidney King Paintings, Jamestown About 1614 - Aerial View

 Settlement around the fort did increase, slowly.
-The 1622 uprising led by Opechancanough destroyed plantations away from Jamestown, including the settlement at Henricus that might have replaced Jamestow as the capital.
+The 1622 uprising led by Opechancanough destroyed plantations away from Jamestown, including the settlement at Henricus that might have replaced Jamestown as the capital.
 Jamestown remained the central developed site in the colony.

 Brick houses were built along two new streets parallel to the shoreline east of the old fort site, surveyed by William Claiborne.
 Town development was spurred by a combination of government mandates and subsidies, and "James Cittie" evolved.
 Governor Harvie built a substantial home on a New Towne lot, and it served as the statehouse in the 1630's.1